 Himeji Castle for Minecraft coding

-11. Bonus challenge: Neuschwanstein Castle
+11. Neuschwanstein Castle

 For a real challenge, try building Germany’s famous Neuschwanstein Castle.
 If it looks like something out of a fairy tale, that’s because it inspired Walt Disney’s design for Sleeping Beauty’s castle in Disneyland.
 It’s perched on a hill, so you’ll need to find or build the right terrain in Minecraft to get started.
 The layout has mostly right angles, but one part of the castle is turned slightly, so you’ll also need to make use of angled lines.
 And the fanciful towers will require some clever Minecraft engineering.